aporlowski/pi-sdr/README.md

 ## Introduction

-This tutorial will be a comprehensive introduction to Raspberry Pi single-board computers (SBC), software defined radio, and P25 radio.
+This tutorial will be a introduction to Raspberry Pi single-board computers (SBC), software defined radio, and P25 radio.

 Teachers and students can use this tutorial to learn about these concepts through an hands-on project.
 Concerned citizens, journalists, and Virtual Operations Support Team (VOST) members can use this tutorial to setup a radio to monitor emergency radio traffic, NOAA weather radio, or other FM radio in their area.

-P25 recievers on the market, such as the Bluetail Technolgies P25rx, typically cost $250 or more and are relatively single use.
+P25 recievers on the market, such as the [Bluetail Technolgies P25rx](https://bluetailtechnologies.com/products/p25rx-digital-police-receiver), typically cost $250 or more and are relatively single use.
 This can be prohibitively expensive for individuals interested in monitoring emergency radio communication.
 Some webistes, such as [openmhz.com](https://openmhz.com/systems) provide recorded P25 communications traffic, however coverage for your area is not guaranteed.
 With a cheap SDR dongle and a computer such as the Raspberry Pi, you can set up your own P25 scanner.
 Building your own P25 scanner is a fun hands-on project to learn about P25, SDR, and single-board computers.

 > See this [site](https://wiki.radioreference.com/index.php/APCO_Project_25#Scanner_Support_FDMA_and_TDMA) for a list of P25 scanners and thier supported technology (phase I, II, etc)